The Mussoorie Jungle Trail (MJT) is our second trail run in the Mussoorie region and is truly an ‘all mountain trail’ running event.

 B) The map for the 24 km category

-Registrations will open on the 2nd January 2019.
+For the 2020 edition, registrations will open on the 16th November 2019.
 Click here to register

 Registration fees for the two categories –